pairinteraction/pairinteraction/doc/sphinx/installation.rst

     poetry export -f requirements.txt > requirements.txt
     pip install -r requirements.txt

-Then you can build the software using CMake:
+For **GNU/Linux and OS X**, you can then build the software with standard CMake commands:

 .. code-block:: bash